fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 We were able to use a (private) cache on S3 successfully.
 Personally I think it isn't so difficult, if there was a good step-by-step guide.
 Using cachix is definitely much simpler, avoiding the need to deal with keys and editting nix.conf.
 But with cachix only free for public caches, I think there is a case for a tool to simplify the process of adding a private binary cache.

 Would you be interested in such a tool?
 Comment below!

+If you find any fault in this article, also please dont' hesitate to ~~bash~~ correct me :)